 - 1. You share a kitchen with some friends.
 On Monday, they left their dirty dishes around the kitchen, as they often do.
 You had to spend an hour cleaning the kitchen before you could cook.
 You like a clean kitchen and you don't want to have to clean someone else's dishes before you can cook.
 Tell your friends how you feel about what happened and what you want using an I-statement. - 2.
 Your best friend invited you to meet on Friday evening.
 He or she forgot about it and went out with his or her boyfriend or girlfriend instead.
 You waited for an hour.
 When you tried to message him or her, there was no response.
-You don't want to be let down stood up when you've made plans with someone.
+You don't want to be ignored or forgotten about when you've made plans with someone.
 Tell your best friend how you feel about what happened and what you want using an I-statement. - 3.
 Last Saturday night your boyfriend or girlfriend really upset you by getting drunk and trying to force you to have sex.
 You don't feel ready to have sex yet and he or she knows that.
 Tell your boyfriend or girlfriend how you feel about what happened and what you want using an I-statement. - 4.
-On Friday night, when you went out with some friends, your boyfriend or girlfriend got very jealous when she/he saw you talking to another boy or girl, as they often do.
-She /he shouted at you in front of everyone and then left.
-You don't want to be shouted at in public and you want to be able to talk to your friends without your boyfriend/girlfriend getting jealous and creating a scene.
+On Friday night, when you went out with some friends, your boyfriend or girlfriend got very jealous when s/he saw you talking to another boy or girl, as they often do.
+S/he shouted at you in front of everyone and then left.
+You don't want to be shouted at and you want to be able to talk to your friends without your boyfriend/girlfriend getting jealous and creating a scene.
 Tell your boyfriend or girlfriend how you feel about what happened and what you want using an I-statement.

 Situation assigned to my group:

-Our I-Statement (Use the parts of the I-statement given in 'Information about I-statements'
+Our I-Statement (Use the parts of the I-statement given in 'Information about I-statements' above).:

-above):

-- 6. Then have the pairs count off up to four and assign them each an example to work on.
-Tell them that their task is to write and come up with an I-statement to express the problem they have with the other person, their feelings about the situation and to ask for what they want.
-Go round while they work and help them as needed. - 7.
-When they are ready, read the first situation and ask all the pairs that worked on it to present their I-statements.
+- 7. When they are ready, read the first situation and ask all the pairs that worked on it to present their I-statements.
 After each one, ask the other participants to give feedback.
 Provide additional feedback on their I-statement if needed to make sure they are done correctly.
 Follow the same process for all of the situations.
 If you don't have time, you can ask only a couple of pairs to share their statements for each example, instead of all the pairs. - 8.
-Ask the following questions and generate a discussion. - · How do you feel when someone uses the word 'you' when voicing their opinion or a feeling?

-For example, 'You do this!' or 'You are a....!'.
+Ask the following questions and generate a discussion. - How do you feel when someone uses the word 'you' when voicing their opinion or a feeling?
+For example, 'You do this!' or 'you are a....!'

 Note to Facilitator: If they don't mention feeling defensive or wanting to defend themselves, mention that very often people who feel attacked want to defend themselves.